 7. Testing your driving skills en route to Sa Calobra

 The road leading down the mountain to the beach at Sa Calobra is just insane!
-I bet they didn’t teach you in driving school how to take 270 degree turns.
-I am not sure if it’s windiest road in the world but these few kilometers will take you a good 30 minutes, especially if you’re stuck behind a bus.
-Speaking of busses, there are lots of them on this road, and for a good reason – the beach at Sa Calobra is amazing.
+I bet they didn’t teach you in driving school how to take 270-degree turns.
+I am not sure if it’s the windiest road in the world but these few kilometers will take you a good 30 minutes, especially if you’re stuck behind a bus.
+Speaking of buses, there are lots of them on this road, and for a good reason – the beach at Sa Calobra is amazing.
 But beauty comes with a price and in this case – it’s the crowd!
 Get here early or just drive to Cala Tuent, the beach next door.

 6. Stock up on some cheese and livestock at the Sineu market

 It only takes place on Wednesdays so if you like food markets, mark your calendars!
 The market in Sineu is worth the trip to the otherwise sleepy interior of the island.
-Every Wednesday, the town transforms itself to a massive market, attracting buyers from all parts of the island and visitors like us.
+Every Wednesday, the town transforms itself into a massive market, attracting buyers from all parts of the island and visitors like us.
 You’ll find here everything, and I mean absolutely everything – from local honey, to delicious local produce to even livestock for sale.
 There’s something for everybody in the Sineu market!

-5. Substitute your regular hotel room for a stay in a finca
+5. Substitute your regular hotel room for a stay in a Finca

 If you’ve come to Mallorca for a relaxing holiday, there is no better way to clear your mind than by staying in a finca – a farm home.
 The island is dotted with a ton of former farms turned into boutique hotels.
 If you’re lucky enough, try booking a spot in the best one – Finca es Castell.
 This restored farmhouse still functions as a working farm but now also doubles as an exclusive boutique hotel.
 ‘Hotel’ is probably a bad choice of word as this place is out of this world!
 Relax by the pool, count the stars and hear the sheep bells throughout the night – pleasant dreams guaranteed!